snarkmaster/folly-coro-safe/folly/coro/safe/SaferCoro.md

   - Deadlock due to a blocking wait on a thread that must suspend in order to complete the awaited task (e.g. blocking wait in a destructor).

+To enforce pure structured concurrency in your code, `folly/coro/safe` encourages you to replace `Task` with these zero-cost wrappers:
+  - `NowTask`: non-movable, only awaitable in the statement that made it, or
+  - `ValueTask`: task is self-contained, contains no references to external data.

+For more complex usage, read on.

 At present, `coro/safe` does **not** attempt to improve thread- or deadlock-safety, and focuses instead on memory-safety, exception-safety, and cancellation-correctness.